Suitability of Non-traded REITs updated 2/26/20

 Firms that sell non-traded REITs are required to disclose some key aspects of the investment, including: that the securities are not listed on a securities exchange; that the securities are generally illiquid; and that, even if a customer is able to sell the securities, the price received may be less than the per share estimated value provided in the account statement.

 There is another type of REIT—a private REIT, or private-placement REIT—that also does not trade on an exchange, according to FINRA.
 Private REITs carry significant risk to investors.
 Not only are they unlisted, making them hard to value and trade, but they also generally are exempt from Securities Act registration.
 As such, private REITs are not subject to the same disclosure requirements as public non-traded REITs.
 The lack of disclosure documents makes it extremely difficult for investors to make an informed decision about the investment.
 Private REITS generally can be sold only to accredited investors, for instance those with a net worth in excess of $1 million.
-As with any private investment, it is a good idea to have the investment reviewed by an investment professional who understands the product and can offer impartial advice.

 Although the selling points of non-traded REITs can be enticing, investors should balance these selling points against the numerous complexities and risks these investments carry.

 Distributions are not guaranteed and may exceed operating cash flow.
 Deciding whether to pay distributions and the amount of any distribution is within discretion of a REIT’s Board of Directors in the exercise of its fiduciary duties.
 If a REIT issuer is behind or incomplete in its SEC filings this can be a red flag.